metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-840.md

 	* => no combined columns (=> where there is the same info in 2 columns, they remain separated!)
 	* => you can change the columns, they are not read only!
 	* => the account and account no. are normal columns!
+	* => field is enlarged if needed for more text, e.g. for description

 1. Run the report Account-Info for a high number of accounts, and export it into an Excel file:
 	* => no errors or exceptions